 The Inkey List products are manufactured in: the US, Canada and UK

-Eco-Friendly Packaging Initiatives: Currently, The Inkey List uses packaging that is 91% recyclable and are committed to being 100% recyclable by the end of 2020.
+Eco-Friendly Packaging Initiatives: Currently, The Inkey List claims it uses packaging that is 91% recyclable and is committed to being 100% recyclable by the end of 2020.
 They also state, they’re “working to move our packaging to PCR (post-consumer resin) plastic, which is made using recycled PET, where possible and will update our customers with our progress.”

 Giving Back Initiatives: N/A

 Ingredients and Formulations Claims: Check their website to learn more about each product’s claims.

 I hope this article helped you to understand The Inkey List’s cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!

 If you liked this cruelty-free resource, then please subscribe to our monthly newsletter for more resources and guides to living your BEST cruelty-free and vegan life!
 You can also find us on Instagram and Facebook.